Stop Trivializing Favoritism

 Growing up as the middle child, I always felt that my parents favored my brothers.
-I wasn’t as good as they were in both my studies and swimming, and I would feel pangs of jealousy whenever my parents praised my brothers for their achievements and gave them first pick of the food and presents.
+I wasn’t as good as they were in studies and swimming, and I would feel pangs of jealousy whenever my parents praised my brothers for their achievements and gave them first pick of the food and presents.
 I also felt the injustice of being scolded the most and forgiven the least whenever we made mistakes together.

 Though I may have unfairly judged my parents then as a kid, this perception of being unfairly treated had significant negative effects on my emotional well-being—my self-esteem took a blow and I often felt inferior to my brothers and unloved.
 It was not until I became a Christian in my youth, that I gradually started to recover my self-esteem.
 I was convicted of the truth that regardless of how I performed, God loves me unconditionally.